What has one of your career highlights been?

 During his time at Drury at a student in the Breech School of Business Administration, 1989 graduate Stuart Walsworth learned many life lessons and made many memories with friends, all of which he says continue to remain a part of his life today.
 Although Stuart is originally from Springfield, he now lives in Denver, Colorado, where he is co-owner of Walsworth Sales Inc., an electronic manufacturing brokerage firm.

-And though his global travels as an international entrepreneur often take him far from home, Stuart never ventures far from the valuable lessons he learned and the lifelong friendships he made while at Drury.
+Although his global travels as an international entrepreneur often take him far from home, Stuart never ventures far from the valuable lessons he learned and the lifelong friendships he made while at Drury.

 Applying Life Lessons